Picture book writing

 If it’s rhyme, make sure it’s done expertly and that the story takes precedence over the rhyme.
 Rhyme isn’t as simple as some authors believe, and if it’s not written well, it can hinder the story.
 Read articles or do a course and learn what makes rhyme work, and practice to do it like a pro.
 (I highly recommended a brilliant editor if you want to write in rhyme.)

 The second qualifier is, “Don’t preach.”
 Kids get told what to do daily.
-You can convey any message without being preachy.
+You can be educational and convey any message without being preachy.
+This is one of the most common mistakes I see authors making in how to write a picture book.

 Don’t address kids like dumb little adults, either.
+Never hit them over the head with your message.
 Respect them in your writing.
 Children can figure out a lot for themselves if we give them the opportunity.
+They are more likely to get the point if you make the story entertaining and capture their imaginations, rather than being didactic.

 If your book has a moral or something to teach children, go ahead!
-Books are a wonderful way to help children learn about life, but do it in a manner that allows them to draw their own conclusions.
+Books are a wonderful way of encouraging children and helping them learn about life, friendship, values, and so on, but do it in a manner that allows them to draw their own conclusions.

 E.g. if Johnny eats too many chocolates and gets sick, that already shows the consequence of eating too much candy.
 Don’t add, “See kids, don’t eat so many chocolates.
 It’s bad for you.
 It will make you sick.
 So don’t do it.”